Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 Why Most Serious Sellers End Up on Both

-Here's the uncomfortable truth that single-platform advocates don't want to hear: limiting yourself to one platform is leaving money on the table.
-Every item you list on only one platform is invisible to the other platform's entire user base.
+Limiting yourself to one platform is leaving money on the table.
+Every item you list on only one platform is invisible to the other's entire user base.

 • More eyeballs on every item.
 100M Poshmark users + 40M Depop users = wider reach.